 The activists knew Julius’ had to refuse them, because the night before, a man who had been served there had later been entrapped by an officer for “gay activity,” meaning the bar was in jeopardy of having its liquor license revoked.
 As they entered, the men spied a sign that read “Patrons Must Face the Bar While Drinking,” an instruction used to thwart cruising.
 (They enforced that rule well into the 1980’s)

 As soon as they approached, the bartender put a glass in front of him.
 When the men announced they were gay, the bartender put his hand over the glass; it was captured in a photograph by Fred McDarrah for The Village Voice.

 The next day’s New York Times featured an article about the event with the headline “3 Deviates Invite Exclusion by Bars.”
 Two weeks later, a far more sympathetic piece appeared in The Voice.
 The publicity prompted a response from the State Liquor Authority chairman, Donald S. Hostetter, who denied that his organization ever threatened the liquor licenses of bars that served gays.
 The decision to serve was up to individual bartenders, he said.

-From that moment on gay men could not be refused service in any SLA licensed New York establishment.
+From that moment on gay men could not be refused service in any New York State Liquor Authority licensed establishment.

 Andrew Dolkart, co-director of the New York City L.G.B.T.
 Historic Sites Project, is seeking to have Julius’ made the second gay history site to enter the national register, after the Stonewall Inn.
 The building, which dates from 1826, has been a bar since 1864 and has had a gay clientele since the 1950s.
 It has been a setting for films including “The Boys in the Band” and “The Normal Heart.”